Clare Morgana Gillis

 Clare Morgana Gillis is an American journalist.
 On April 5, 2011, Gillis was traveling with an anti-Gaddafi militia force, with fellow journalists James Foley, Manu Brabo and Anton Hammerl, during the collapse of the Muammar Gaddafi regime, when they were attacked by a rival group.
 Hammerl died during the initial attack.
 Gillis, Foley and Brabo were held as hostages.

+Gillis graduated from Hopkins School in New Haven, Connecticut in 1994, and afterwards attended the University of Chicago where she received her B.A. in English Language and Literature.
+She also attended the University of Iceland as a Fulbright Scholar.
 Gillis had delivered the Doctoral dissertation in medieval history that earned her her PhD from Harvard University a year before her capture.

+Gillis was dragged by her hair, and beaten, by the fighters who captured her on April 5, 2011.